Coming Home to the Coronavirus

 We came home from the beach to the Coronavirus!!!

-My husband and I were at the Oregon Coast for our yearly vacation March 7th – March 14th.
-We decided during that trip to stay off the Internet while we in our room and only briefly checked emails when out.
+My husband and I were at the Oregon Coast for our yearly vacation in early March.
+The decision was made to stay off the Internet while in our room and to only briefly check emails when out.

-We still had two more vacation days.
-We spent the next one at home unpacking, reading emails, catching up on Facebook posts, and a little news.
-We also reminded ourselves that we were still on vacation, so we watched a movie, took a nap, and ate leftover gluten-free pizza.
+There were two more days left of vacation so we spent the first day unpacking, reading emails, and just hanging out at home.
+We reminded ourselves that we were still on vacation, so we watched a movie, took a nap, and ate leftover gluten-free pizza.

 Upon noticing our slow vacation pace, our son said, “You better get out and shop.
 They are talking about self-isolation starting tomorrow.”
-So that’s what we did on our last day and I have been sheltering-in-place except for the occasional trip to pick up pre-ordered groceries since then.
+So, that’s what we did on and I have been sheltering-in-place since then.

 - How will I pay my bills?

 - Where can I buy toilet paper, brown rice, and dried beans?